 (includes collaborative research with UMKC/Truman Medical Center, Children's Mercy Hospital, St. Luke's Hospital, KCUMB)

-The CTSA Partners are entering into an umbrella IRB reciprocity agreement that will streamline the approval process for joint research.
-While the umbrella agreement is under development, study-specific agreements are being negotiated.
-The CTSA Partners have established an algorithm to determine which IRB will be the IRB of record.
-CTSA investigators are encouraged to contact their home institution to request a single IRB review for their collaborations.
+The CTSA partners have signed an umbrella IRB reciprocity agreement that will streamline the approval process for joint research.
+One only IRB review will be needed for projects involving these institutions.
+The partners have established an algorithm to determine which IRB will be the IRB of record.
+Investigators from these institutions are encouraged to contact their home IRB office to request a single IRB review for their collaboration.

-Collaborations involving investigators from KUMC and KULC require approval from only one IRB.
+Collaborations involving investigators from KUMC and KU - Lawrence require approval from only one IRB.
 Administrators from the two IRBs will determine which IRB conducts the review, based upon the location of the research activities and the location of the subject population.

 KUMC investigators have the option of using Western IRB for Phase III or Phase IV multi-center, industry-sponsored drug or biologic trials.
-Additional information is available from the HSC Office.
+Additional information is available from the HSC / IRB Office.